-^{} E-G and will be awarded for those Courses which are having passing minimum as 50% and the same will not be taken for the calculation of GPA and CGPA
+^{} E-G and the same will not be taken for the calculation of GPA and CGPA

 27.5.
 Grade Point Average: The Grade Point Average (GPA)will be the ratio of the sum of the products of credit for each course and the Grade Point earnedin that course, computed for all the courses undergone by the students, to the sum of the credits of all the courses of that semester.